About the Organizers:

 Melody LeBeau (Osterstuck) is the Program Director for I Am Syria, where she plays a key role administering its webpage and Social Media outreach, including its Seven Days for Syria, Twitter Campaign, and partnerships with film companies to help feature Syrian documentaries in the US.
 A graduate of Oswego State University with a double major in Mass Communications and Global and International Studies, Melody also serves as the Special Projects Coordinator for the Summer Institute for Human Rights and Genocide Studies of Buffalo.

-Katelyn Kerker is the Social Media Director of I Am Syria, helping to create and coordinate its digital outrach, including its Seven Days for Syria and Twitter Campaigns.
+Katelyn Kerker is the Social Media Director of I Am Syria, helping to create and coordinate its digital outreach, including its Seven Days for Syria and Twitter Campaigns.
 A graduate of Oswego State University with a BA in Global and International Relations and a minor in Peace and Conflict Studies, Katie also serves in the same position at the Summer Institute for Human Rights and Genocide Studies, playing a crucial role with its social media, community outreach, and program development.

 Professor David Crane, Vice-President